 Business Advisory Grants

-The Business Advisory (BA) Stream provides eligible organisations with access to grants to engage specialist professional advisory support.
+The Business Advisory (BA) Grants Stream provides eligible organisations with access to grants to engage specialist professional advisory support.
 Designed to build on the findings of a Growth Readiness Assessment, the stream funds targeted consultancy across the capability areas most critical to organisational growth, finance, business planning, asset management, and risk management.

 Key Information